williamnguyen-activecyber/okta.github.io/_source/quickstart/widget/default-example.md

 libraryName: Sign-In Widget
 ---

-This guide will walk you through integrating the [Okta Sign-In Widget](https://github.com/okta/okta-signin-widget) into an app by performing these steps:
+This guide will walk you through integrating the [Okta Sign-In Widget](https://github.com/okta/okta-signin-widget) into a front-end application by performing these steps:

 1. Add an OpenID Connect Client in Okta
 2. Add Sign-In Widget assets to your project
 3. Implement Okta Sign-In
 4. Using the Access Token

-At the end of the Sign-In Widget instructions you can choose your server type to learn more about post-authentication workflows, such as exchanging the `authorization code` for tokens that your server can use to communicate with other servers.
+At the end of this section can choose your server type to learn more about post-authentication workflows, such as using the access tokens (obtained by the Sign-in Widget) to authenticate requests to your server.

 ## Prerequisites
 If you do not already have a **Developer Edition Account**, you can create one at [https://developer.okta.com/signup/](https://developer.okta.com/signup/).

+> Note: The rest of these instructions assume you are using the new Developer Dashboard.
+If you already have an Okta Org, you can find the new Developer Dashboard by using the drop-down menu in the upper-left of the current Okta Admin Console.

 ## Add an OpenID Connect Client
 * Log into the Okta Developer Dashboard, click **Applications** then **Add Application**.
-* Choose **Single Page App (SPA)** as the platform, then populate your new OpenID Connect application with values similar to:
+* Choose **Single Page App (SPA)** as the platform, then populate your new OpenID Connect application with these default values:

 | Setting             | Value                                                 |
 | ------------------- | ----------------------------------------------------- |